Frequently Asked Questions

 Every Tap Score Package has a name that describes its general purpose.
-For example, The Private Well Test includes laboratory testing for a list of chemical parameters that are most common among private and shared wells.
-The Water Utility Customer Test focuses on contaminants commonly found in homes served by public water systems.
+For example, The Advanced Well Water Test includes laboratory testing for a list of chemical parameters that are most common among private and shared wells.
+The Advanced City Water Test focuses on contaminants commonly found in homes served by public water systems.
 The Essential Water Test is going to make the most sense for most customers in cities with well-funded and operated water utilities.

-When you visit the collections page and click "View Details" on any service that sound like it will fit your needs.
+When you visit the products page and click "GET STARTED" on any package that sounds like it will fit your needs.
 When you scroll down you’ll see a full list of chemical parameters included as well as other details about the package and who it’s intended for.

 How Many Contaminants Does Tap Score Test For?

 Many companies will try to sell you on their water testing kits by listing a huge number of contaminants included in their product.
 This is nothing more than marketing spin.
 Any lab can readily perform certain testing methods that will concurrently analyze water for hundreds of superfluous chemicals.
-However, most of these chemicals have no realistic chance of appearing in your drinking water, (nor indeed appearing on planet earth).
-So instead of charging you for hundreds of chemicals that don’t matter, we focus Tap Score Packages on testing only for the contaminants that do matter and actually have a chance of being detected in your water.
+However, most of these chemicals have no realistic chance of appearing in your drinking water.
+We focus Tap Score Packages on testing the contaminants that do matter and actually have a chance of being detected in your water.

 When will I receive my results?

 Most Tap Score Results are delivered to your email inbox within 10 business days from when the laboratory receives your samples.
 (It takes 1 - 3 days for your samples to arrive at the Lab after you send them in with our pre-paid postage.)
 Laboratory chemistry requires substantial manual labor time from highly educated staff scientists as well as machine operation time.

 If necessary, how do you help me pick the right treatment system?